Signs and symptoms of leukaemia

 This can be a sharp pain or a constant dull ache in one or more bones.
 Bone pain caused by leukaemia is usually felt in the arms and legs, or in the ribs and sternum of the rib cage.
 Joint pain in ankles or wrists and swelling of large joints like the hips and shoulders can also be experienced.

-Symptoms of leukemia can include breathlessness that comes on suddenly or during activities that would normally be effortless for the person, breathlessness lasting longer than a month, breathlessness that worsens over time and coughing lasting three weeks or more.
+Symptoms of leukaemia can include breathlessness that comes on suddenly or during activities that would normally be effortless for the person, breathlessness lasting longer than a month, breathlessness that worsens over time and coughing lasting three weeks or more.

 The NHS* provides more information on leukaemia symptoms and blood cancer symptoms, broken down by leukaemia type.
 The four main types of leukaemia are: